winget install --id=SerialStudio.SerialStudio -e

 Serial Studio is an open source, cross-platform telemetry dashboard and real-time data visualization tool.
 It supports input from serial ports, Bluetooth Low Energy (BLE), MQTT, and TCP/UDP sockets, allowing data acquisition from embedded devices, external software, and networked services.
 Serial Studio runs on Windows, macOS, and Linux.
 It is suited for telemetry monitoring, sensor data analysis, and real-time debugging in educational, hobbyist, and professional environments.

 Serial Studio is an open-core, cross-platform telemetry dashboard and real-time data visualization tool.
-It supports input from serial ports, Bluetooth Low Energy (BLE), MQTT, and TCP/UDP sockets, allowing data acquisition from embedded devices, external software, and networked services.
+It supports input from serial ports, Bluetooth Low Energy (BLE), MQTT, TCP/UDP sockets and Audio devices, allowing data acquisition from embedded devices, external software, and networked services.

 Serial Studio runs on Windows, macOS, and Linux.
 It is suited for telemetry monitoring, sensor data analysis, and real-time debugging in educational, hobbyist, and professional environments.